ggibson-LANL/AROMM/Idealized_Arctic_River_Model/1.1.3 Two_Node_Model/README.md

 *** Model Extension:
 River_3000km_Slow_Low_Sediments(Coastal_Region)
- This version builds upon the two-node structure by incorporating:
+ This version builds upon the two-node structure by incorporating:<br>

--A new sediment-associated chemical reactivity term, and
+-A new sediment-associated chemical reactivity term, and <br>
 -The macromolecular behavior of DOC, particularly relevant in coastal environments.